ai/size-limit/README.md

 ## Comparison with `bundlesize`

-Size Limit is a full-featured library that helps you to get into the detail of _what_ and _why_ causes the bloat; it also works offline.
+Main difference between Size Limit and `bundlesize`, that Size Limit uses webpack to build bundle.
+It has more accurate result and can show you _what_ and _why_ causes the bloat.

-In short,

 1. Size Limit has the `--why` mode to run Webpack Bundle Analyzer — this way, you can see what went wrong in a nice graphical representation.
-2. Size Limit doesn’t use any external APIs and works offline.
-3. In addition to UglifyJS, you can use Babili minifier for ES2016+ projects.
+2. It uses webpack to more accurate result.
+For instance, it will show `process` and other polyfills added by webpack.
+3. You don’t need to specify all your files.
+Because Size Limit uses webpack it will build bundle based on `require()` calls.
+4. It shows result after UglifyJS (or Babili for ES2016+ projects).